RiiD/paralel_computing/Labs/project/README.md

         -n NUM          Set number of points to NUM.
         -k NUM          Set number of nearest points to NUM.
 ```
+To run with MPI use mpiexec.
+When runnning on one proccess, using MPI + CUDA + OMP it will automatically switch to CUDA + OMP.

 ##  The problem
 Given n points, we need to find k nearest neighbors for each point.
 1000 <= n <= 300000, 1 <= k <= 6.